IrinaAdeniyi/WildFind/README.md

 I checked that the project is fully responsive.
 While it is fully responsive when I choose different screen sizes in the inspect mode and when I resize the width of the page manually, it is not fully responsive when I resize both the wisth and height of the page manually.

 Once I completed the game, I checked that all links and buttons work as expected.
 Once I finalised the manual checks, I used tools like HTML and CSS validators, jshint for JavaScript, as well as the Lighthouse feature in Chrome DevTools.
 The lighthouse tool higlighted some issues that were resolved to the best of my ability.
+This was also checked in the deployed site.

 Finally the README file was updated - this was also updated throughout the development process.